go-gorm/soft_delete/README.md

 ### Specify Time Unit

-We now support ms and ns timestamp when filling the `deleted_at` col, only need to specify tag `gorm:"softDelete:milli"` or gorm:"softDelete:nano".
+We now support ms and ns timestamp when filling the `deleted_at` col, only need to specify tag `gorm:"softDelete:milli"` or `gorm:"softDelete:nano"`.

 ```go
 type User struct {